 Yes.
 We urge prospective foreign investors to consult their own financial advisors for advice on investing through this program.

-Any and all information provided above, are for information purpose only.
+Any and all information provided above is for information purposes only.
 We recommend that you seek qualified professionals for legal advice and representation.